Eribakova/CS5010/README.md

 3. How did time of day and day of week change?
 Do the shifts reflect changes in commuting, leisure, or both?
 4. Where did trips change?
 Is there a locational pattern to the change?

 The analysis and visualization code, along with additional visualizations, is in our Jupyter notebook.
 An important coding tool was the Pandas 'groupby' method.
 We used groupby to aggregate the data and develop monthly, weekly, daily and hourly counts.
 The Seaborn library was also important to our analysis.
-Seaborn easily makes bar charts that are useful in 'pre-/post-analysis' because the 'hue' keyword enables dimenstions beyond the x and y axis.
-This feature allowed us to incoporate "year" into the charts, enabling clear year-to-year comparisons.
+Seaborn easily makes bar charts that are useful in 'pre-/post-analysis' because the 'hue' keyword enables dimensions beyond the x and y axis.
+This feature allowed us to incorporate "year" into the charts, enabling clear year-to-year comparisons.

 ## Key results